strebuh/crypto_currencies_models/README.md

 Comparing mean errors for bitcoin, it is visible that the lowest MAE, MSE, MAPE and AMAPE belongs to VAR model.
-It is not surprising that Arima model had much worst results, VECM model has also higher errors, which may be caused be the fact that in spite of the fact that VECM(1) model corresponds to VAR(2) model, forecast was done based on VECM model transformed to VAR, which resulted in slight difference of coefficients, coefficients which is visible below.
+It is not surprising that Arima model had much worst results, VECM model has also higher errors, which may be caused by the fact that in despite VECM(1) model corresponds to VAR(2) model, forecast was done based on VECM model transformed to VAR, which resulted in slight difference of coefficients, coefficients which is visible below.

 In case of second currency, Dogecoin, due to the fact that it's unit prices are much lower, the errors are such low, that MSE for all models after rounding up to 6 digits was still 0, thus **MSE values, if lower than 0.000001 were multiplied by 1,000,000** for visual inspection convenience.
+In both cases VAR models seems to give the lowerst mean errors.

 #### Bitcoin